 Not long ago, we sat down with the head of commercial strategy at a mid-market biotech firm.
 Her team had just implemented a new CRM-integrated AI tool designed to personalize follow-up emails after discovery calls.
-The tech was impressive—fast, accurate, data-rich.
+The tech was impressive: fast, accurate, and data-rich.
+But what caught her off guard was the feedback from the buyers themselves.
+"They told us they felt more understood," she said.
+"And ironically, it came from a machine."

-The answer lies in understanding cognitive load—and how AI, when deployed strategically, can reduce it throughout the buyer journey.
+It might sound like a paradox.
+How could automation, something inherently impersonal, create more human-centered experiences?
+The answer lies in understanding cognitive load and how AI, when deployed strategically, can reduce it throughout the buyer journey.

 What Is Cognitive Load, and Why Does It Matter in Sales?